ric2b/Vivaldi-browser/chromium/mojo/public/cpp/bindings/README.md

 ### Connection Errors

+If a pipe is disconnected, both endpoints will be able to observe the connection error (unless the disconnection is caused by closing/destroying an endpoint, in which case that endpoint won't get such a notification).
+If there are remaining incoming messages for an endpoint on disconnection, the connection error won't be triggered until the messages are drained.

+Pipe disconnecition may be caused by:
+* Mojo system-level causes: process terminated, resource exhausted, etc.
-If there are no remaining messages available on a pipe and the remote end has been closed, a connection error will be triggered on the local end.
-Connection errors may also be triggered by automatic forced local pipe closure due to *e.g.* a validation error when processing a received message.
+* The bindings close the pipe due to a validation error when processing a received message.
+* The peer endpoint is closed.
+For example, the remote side is a bound `mojo::InterfacePtr<T>` and it is destroyed.

 Regardless of the underlying cause, when a connection error is encountered on a binding endpoint, that endpoint's **connection error handler** (if set) is